eslint/rfcs/designs/2019-core-options/README.md

 Ajv should verify it by JSON Scheme and reject unknown properties in `coreOptions`.

-### disableInlineConfig
+### § disableInlineConfig

 That value can be a boolean value.
 Default is `false`.

 If `true` then it disables inline directive comments such as `/*eslint-disable*/`.

 If `coreOptions.disableInlineConfig` is `true`, `--no-inline-config` was not given, and there are one or more directive comments, then ESLint reports each directive comment as a warning message (`severify=1`).
 For example, `"'eslint-disable' comment was ignored because your config file has 'coreOptions.disableInlineConfig' setting."`.
-This is for the concern https://github.com/eslint/rfcs/pull/22#discussion_r283118349.
+Therefore, end-users can know why directive comments didn't work.

 <table><td>
-🚀 <b>Implementation</b>:
+<b>Implementation</b>:
 <p>In <a href="https://github.com/eslint/eslint/blob/af81cb3ecc5e6bf43a6a2d8f326103350513a1b8/lib/linter.js#L859"><code>Linter#_verifyWithoutProcessors</code> method</a>, the linter checks both <code>providedConfig</code> and <code>filenameOrOptions</code> to determine <code>allowInlineConfig</code> option.
 The <code>filenameOrOptions.allowInlineConfig</code> precedences <code>providedConfig.coreOptions.disableInlineConfig</code>.</p>
 </td></table>

-### reportUnusedDisableDirectives
+### § reportUnusedDisableDirectives

 That value can be a boolean value.
 Default is `false`.

 If `true` then it reports directive comments like `//eslint-disable-line` when no errors would have been reported on that line anyway.

 This option is different a bit from `--report-unused-disable-directives` CLI option.
 The `--report-unused-disable-directives` CLI option fails the linting with non-zero exit code (i.e., it's the same behavior as `severity=2`), but this `coreOptions.reportUnusedDisableDirectives` setting doesn't fail the linting (i.e., it's the same behavior as `severity=1`).
-This is for the concern https://github.com/eslint/rfcs/pull/22#discussion_r283118349.
+Therefore, we cannot configure ESLint with `coreOptions.reportUnusedDisableDirectives` as failed by patch releases.

 <table><td>
-🚀 <b>Implementation</b>:
+<b>Implementation</b>:
 <ol>
 <li><code>Linter</code> and <code>CLIEngine</code> have <code>options.reportUnusedDisableDirectives</code>.
 This RFC enhances these options to accept <code>"off"</code>, <code>"warn"</code>, and <code>"error"</code>.
 Existing <code>false</code> is the same as <code>"off"</code> and existing <code>true</code> is the same as <code>"error"</code>.</li>
 <li>In <a href="https://github.com/eslint/eslint/blob/af81cb3ecc5e6bf43a6a2d8f326103350513a1b8/lib/linter.js#L859"><code>Linter#_verifyWithoutProcessors</code> method</a>, the linter checks both <code>providedConfig</code> and <code>filenameOrOptions</code> to determine <code>reportUnusedDisableDirectives</code> option.
 The <code>filenameOrOptions.reportUnusedDisableDirectives</code> precedences <code>providedConfig.coreOptions.reportUnusedDisableDirectives</code>.</li>
 </ol>
 </td></table>

+### § verifyOnRecoverableParsingErrors

+> This section is valid only if [#19](https://github.com/eslint/rfcs/pull/19) was accepted.

+That value can be a boolean value.
+Default is `false`.

+If `true` then it runs rules even if recoverable errors existed.
+Then it shows both results.

+<table><td>
+<b>Implementation</b>:
+<p>In <a href="https://github.com/eslint/eslint/blob/af81cb3ecc5e6bf43a6a2d8f326103350513a1b8/lib/linter.js#L859"><code>Linter#_verifyWithoutProcessors</code> method</a>, the linter checks both <code>providedConfig</code> and <code>filenameOrOptions</code> to determine <code>verifyOnRecoverableParsingErrors</code> option.
+The <code>filenameOrOptions.verifyOnRecoverableParsingErrors</code> precedences <code>providedConfig.coreOptions.verifyOnRecoverableParsingErrors</code>.</p>
+</td></table>

-### ignorePatterns
+### § ignorePatterns

 That value can be an array of strings.
 Default is an empty array.